Free Wildflower Seeds

 2. Find the owner of a meadow nearby, and ask if they would allow you to collect seeds.

-3. Sometimes, conservation organizations promote wildflowers, and will even give away seeds or sell them for a small price.
+3. Sometimes, conservation organizations and charities promote wildflowers, and will even give away seeds or sell them for a small price.

 5. Councils may be able to supply you, especially if you are hoping to convert a large area.
 Some councils are keen to promote the planting of wildflowers as part of their schemes to aid pollinators and biodiversity.